 - Exercising – I also began an exercise class which I went to twice a week.
 It helped me stay distracted and would also tire me out thus allowing me to get better sleep.

-Those 4 years of my life were awful but since then, I feel like a new person.
+Those 4 years of my life with onset of menopause were awful but since then, I feel like a new person.
 I’m a lot more positive and I believe in myself more than I ever did.
-I know every woman doesn’t necessarily have this bad an experience but to those who do – hang in there.
+I know every woman doesn’t necessarily have this bad of an experience with menopause but to those who do – hang in there.
 Don’t give up.
 Don’t keep all your feelings inside.
 Let them out.
 Remind yourself that you are far from alone.
 You’ll get through it – just like I did.